-Sorry, but you are not important enough to get a phone call from Microsoft, Norton, Adobe, etc. The scam: A "support" person asks you to allow them to take over your computer and clean it up.
-Just hang up!
+Sorry, but you are not important enough to get a phone call from Microsoft, Norton, Adobe, etc. The scam: A "support" person "shows you" things on your computer and eventually asks to take over your computer to clean it up.
+Don't allow control, just hang up!

 While browsing the Internet, if you see any warnings that your computer is infected, drive is about to fail, someone has taken control, Java, Adobe, Google or most anything else needs updating, it is likely a scam!

-Never download an app to your PC that promises better security or improved performance on an impulse.
+Never download an app that promises better security or improved performance.
 Yes, there are some legitimate programs that can boost performance in minimal ways, and of course you need some kind of security program, but there are a lot of scams and junkware claiming that as well.
-The article
+PC World article

 You never need to install or use a third-party driver update application.
 Don't install them and if one already exists, uninstall it.